 Why People Act Passive Aggressively

-There are a number of biological and environmental factors that can contribute to passive-aggressive behavior.
+There are a number of biological and environmental factors that might contribute to passive-aggressive behavior.
 Stress or depression can be a contributor, as are learned behaviors attributed to how a person grew up.
 For example, an individual may have been brought up in an environment where anger was not an acceptable emotion to express or was raised in a household where passive aggression was the norm.

 "For someone who grew up in a really controlling environment where they didn't feel like they had a voice, acting in passive-aggressive ways may have been a means of gaining some kind of power or control," Dr. McDonald says.